IHE/ITI.Finance/input/pagecontent/testplan.md

 ### Submit Claim [[ITI-YY5]](ITI-YY5.html)

 The Claims Requestor initiates a request to submit a claim on the Claims Manager.
-The Claims Manager responds to an claim submission and returns a claim response to the Claims Requestor.
+The Claims Manager responds to a claim submission and returns a claim response to the Claims Requestor.
 See [Test Definition](Binary-FeatureITIYY5.html).

 <p id="featureYY1" class="caption"><b>ITI-YY5 Submit Claim Test</b></p>
 ```Gherkin